How to choose the best lawnmower

 Check our test results to see which lawnmowers have the features you want.

-For petrol models, check the motor type and brand.
-Give your local mower repair shop a call to make sure they can fix it if needed.
-Ask the seller about the mower’s service history.
+- Brand: Check the brand's reliability and satisfaction ratings for lawnmowers.
+For petrol models, also check the brand of the motor and give your local repair shop a call to make sure they can fix it if needed.

 The ride-on alternative